Exceptional collections on isotropic Grassmannians: Preliminaries

 Now the assertion follows from the induction assumption and from Lemma~\ref{simple-positive-lem}. \end{proof}

 The following consequence of this Lemma will be extremely important for us.

-\begin{corollary} For a pair of weights $\lambda$ and $\mu$ the maximum {\rm(}resp.\ minimum{\rm)} of the scalar product $(w\lambda,\mu)$ is achieved when $w\lambda$ and $\mu$ lie in the same {\rm(}resp.\ opposite{\rm)} Weyl chambers. \end{corollary} \begin{proof} Since the scalar product is $\BW$-invariant we can assume that $\mu$ is dominant.
-Then we have to check that if $\lambda$ is also dominant then $(w\lambda,\mu) \le (\lambda,\mu)$ for any $w \in \BW$.
-But this follows easily from Lemma~\ref{w-dom} and nonnegativity of the scalar products of positive roots and dominant weights.
-The claim about the minimum follows as well since the minimum of $(w\lambda,\mu)$ is minus the maximum of $(w\lambda,-\mu)$. \end{proof}
+\begin{corollary} For a pair of weights $\lambda$ and $\mu$ the maximum {\rm(}resp., minimum{\rm)} of the scalar product $(w\lambda,\mu)$ when $w$ runs through the Weyl group $\BW$ is achieved when $w\lambda$ and $\mu$ lie in the same Weyl chamber {\rm(}resp., opposite Weyl chambers{\rm)}. \end{corollary} \begin{proof} Since the scalar product is $\BW$-invariant, we can assume that $\mu$ is dominant.
+To prove the assertion about the maximum we have to check that if $\lambda$ is also dominant then $(w\lambda,\mu) \le (\lambda,\mu)$ for any $w \in \BW$.
+But this follows easily from Lemma~\ref{w-dom} since the scalar product of a positive root with a dominant weight is nonnegative by~\eqref{ojai}.
+The assertion about the minimum follows as well since $(w\lambda,\mu)$ is minimal exactly when $(w\lambda,-\mu)$ is maximal. \end{proof}

-Assume that $\BG$ is a simply connected semisimple algebraic group and let $\BG = \BG_1 \times \dots \times \BG_k$ be its decomposition into the product of simple groups.
-Then $P_\BG = P_{\BG_1} \oplus \dots \oplus P_{\BG_k}$ and $P_\BG^+ = P_{\BG_1}^+ \times \dots \times P_{\BG_k}^+$.
-Denote by $\lambda_i$ the component of a weight $\lambda \in P_\BG$ in the summand $P_{\BG_i}$.
+Assume that $\BH$ is a simply connected semisimple algebraic group and let $\BH = \BH_1 \times \dots \times \BH_k$ be its decomposition into the product of simple groups.
+Then $P_\BH = P_{\BH_1} \oplus \dots \oplus P_{\BH_k}$ and $P_\BH^+ = P_{\BH_1}^+ \times \dots \times P_{\BH_k}^+$.
+Denote by $\lambda_i$ the component of a weight $\lambda \in P_\BH$ in the summand $P_{\BH_i}$.